christiangemesi/bachelorarbeit/README.md

 ## Installation
 ### Installation Development Environment with XAMPP
-In the following section, we will guide you through the installation of the development environment on your local machine.
+In the following section, we will guide you through the installation of the development environment via XAMPP on your local machine.
+We prefer this method for development as the application loads quicker and it has hot-reloading. <br>
 > 1. Install [XAMPP](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.4/) <br>
 > Download xampp-windows-x64-8.2.4-0-VS16-installer.exe from the above Link and run the installer.
 > - At Selected Components only MySQL and phpMyAdmin are required. <br>